Deep operation: Deep operation

 The forces used in the operational phase were much larger.
 The Red Army proposed to use the efforts of air forces, airborne forces and ground forces to launch a "simultaneous blow throughout the entire depth of the enemy's operational defense" to delay its strongest forces positioned in the area of operations by defeating them in detail; to surround and destroy those units at the front (the tactical zone, by occupying the operational depth to its rear); and to continue the offensive into the defender's operational and strategic depth.

 The central composition of the deep operation was the shock army, which acted either in co-operation with others or independently as part of a strategic front operation.
 Several shock armies would be subordinated to a strategic front.
-Triandafilov created this layout of force allocation for deep operations in his Character of Operations of Modern Armies, which retained its utility throughout the 1930s.
-Triandafilov assigned the shock army some 12–18 rifle divisions, in four to five corps.
+Triandafillov created this layout of force allocation for deep operations in his Character of Operations of Modern Armies, which retained its utility throughout the 1930s.
+Triandafillov assigned the shock army some 12–18 rifle divisions, in four to five corps.
 These units were supplemented with 16–20 artillery regiments and 8–12 tank battalions.
-By the time of his death in 1931, Triandafilov had submitted various strength proposals which included the assignment of aviation units to the front unit.
+By the time of his death in 1931, Triandafillov had submitted various strength proposals which included the assignment of aviation units to the front unit.
 This consisted of two or three aviation brigades of bomber aircraft and six to eight squadrons of fighter aircraft.

-Triandafilov's successor, Nikolai Efimovich Varfolomeev, was less concerned with developing the quantitative indices of deep battle but rather with the mechanics of the shock army's mission.
+Triandafillov's successor, Varfolomeev, was less concerned with developing the quantitative indices of deep battle but rather with the mechanics of the shock army's mission.
 Varfolomeev termed this as "launching an uninterrupted, deep and shattering blow" along the main axis of advance.
-Varfolomeev believed the shock army needed both firepower and mobility to destroy both enemy tactical defences, operational reserves and seize geographical targets or positions in harmony with other operationally independent, but strategically collaborative, offensives.
+Varfolomeev believed the shock army needed both firepower and mobility to destroy both enemy tactical defences, operational reserves and seize geographical targets or positions in harmony with other operationally independent and strategically collaborative, offensives.